linehanMatt/tmp-content/blog/guide-to-data-shops.md

 ![](https://lh4.googleusercontent.com/-Nv09yyMY_-ZGL-oLQgURIFSE_rUm_ntYWMT6yE8T6DtSa_aQHixXzcj7YVd9GK2zHU_c9uVf40u7G8EKQmH6GJ7iqqwuDUcmBNT1lBebzMBq6QnSYJLVUaO6MQGQxeUjABo7B_b)

-You can choose to list your shop on the [Narrative Data Streams Marketplace](https://www.narrative.io/data-marketplace) or require visitors to login and/or register before entering your Data Shop.
-To make your shop the most discoverable, you should choose the **Data Streams Marketplace** option.
+You can choose to list your shop on the [Narrative Data Marketplace](https://www.narrative.io/data-marketplace) or require visitors to login and/or register before entering your Data Shop.
+To make your shop the most discoverable, you should choose the **Data Marketplace** option.

 **Customizing Your Shop’s Appearance**
 ---------------------------------------